Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 So, the basics are:

  - Crossdata leverages in different datasources to store data.
  - Crossdata has a persistent catalog plus a cache where temporary tables could be stored in addition.
- That catalog contains metadata necessary to access datasouces data as well as statistics to speed up the queries.
+The catalog contains metadata necessary to access datasouces data as well as statistics to speed up the queries.

  Crossdata is focused on analytics, so the main use case of Crossdata is create a table to register the metadata in the Crossdata catalog.
 However, when a create table is performed, it is not actually